Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: Related Work

 To capture within-training changes that aggregate metrics obscure~\citep{kaplan2020scaling, hoffmann2022training}, we model training trajectories with Hidden Markov Models.
 Prior approaches analyze trajectories via data attribution~\citep{koh2017understanding, pruthi2020estimating} or simulate sequence effects on metric evolution under different data orderings~\citep{guu2023simfluence, chai2024training}.
 HMMs have been used to identify consistent learning phases across random seeds~\citep{wal2025polypythias}; we extend this by fitting a joint HMM across orderings to test whether curricula change phase structure or primarily reallocate exposure within shared phases.

-To connect ordering to mechanisms, we focus on stability diagnostics and late-stage capacity limits.
-Gradient noise scale provides an optimization-stability lens~\citep{mccandlish2018empirical}, and the softmax bottleneck highlights how small models can saturate or degrade late in training due to limited-rank output heads~\citep{godeysmall, michaelov-bergen-2023-emergent}.
-We connect these threads by showing that curricula largely preserve the phase sequence but shift within-phase exposure, and that these shifts coincide with improved late-phase stability as measured by gradient noise and spectral summaries of the language-modeling head.
+To study possible mechanisms, we focus on two diagnostics with different roles.
+Gradient noise scale provides an optimization-stability lens~\citep{mccandlish2018empirical}; we use a stylized variance-control argument to motivate why score-based pacing could reduce this quantity when the score tracks gradient variance.
+Singular entropy, by contrast, is a capacity diagnostic grounded in the softmax bottleneck: small models can saturate or degrade late in training due to limited-rank output heads~\citep{godeysmall, michaelov-bergen-2023-emergent}.
+Our experiments test whether ordering changes phase structure or instead changes within-phase exposure and the stability diagnostics associated with those phases.